-Section 4013 of the CARES Act, enacted on March 27, 2020, provides that, from the period beginning March 1, 2020 until the earlier of December 31, 2020 or the date that is 60 days after the date on which the national emergency concerning the COVID-19 pandemic declared by the President of the United States under the National Emergencies Act terminates (the "applicable period"), we may elect to suspend GAAP for loan modifications related to the pandemic that would otherwise be categorized as troubled debt restructurings (TDR) and suspend any determination of a loan modified as a result of the effects of the pandemic as being a TDR, including impairment for accounting purposes.
-The suspension is applicable for the term of the loan modification that occurs during the applicable period for a loan that was not more than 30 days past due as of December 31, 2019.
-The suspension is not applicable to any adverse impact on the credit of a borrower that is not related to the pandemic.
+Section 4013 of the CARES Act, enacted on March 27, 2020, provided that, from the period beginning March 1, 2020 until the earlier of December 31, 2020 or the date that is 60 days after the date on which the national emergency concerning the COVID-19 pandemic declared by the President of the United States under the National Emergencies Act terminates (the "applicable period"), we may elect to suspend GAAP for loan modifications related to the pandemic that would otherwise be categorized as troubled debt restructurings (TDR) and suspend any determination of a loan modified as a result of the effects of the pandemic as being a TDR, including impairment for accounting purposes.
+The suspension was applicable for the term of the loan modification that occurred during the applicable period for a loan that was not more than 30 days past due as of December 31, 2019.
+The suspension was not applicable to any adverse impact on the credit of a borrower that was not related to the pandemic.

-In addition, our banking regulators and other financial regulators, on March 22, 2020 and revised April 7, 2020, issued a joint interagency statement titled the "Interagency Statement on Loan Modifications and Reporting for Financial Institutions Working with Customers Affected by the Coronavirus" that encourages financial institutions to work prudently with borrowers who are or may be unable to meet their contractual payment obligations due to the effects of the COVID-19 pandemic.
-Pursuant to the interagency statement, loan modifications that do not meet the conditions of Section 4013 of the CARES Act may still qualify as a modification that does not need to be accounted for as a TDR.
-Specifically, the agencies confirmed with the staff of the Financial Accounting Standards Board that short-term modifications made in good faith in response to the pandemic to borrowers who were current prior to any relief are not TDRs under GAAP.
-This includes short-term (e.g. six months) modifications such as payment deferrals, fee waivers, extensions of repayment terms, or delays in payment that are insignificant.
-Borrowers considered current are those that are less than 30 days past due on their contractual payments at the time a modification program is implemented.
-Appropriate allowances for loan and lease losses are expected to be maintained.
-With regard to loans not otherwise reportable as past due, financial institutions are not expected to designate loans with deferrals granted due to the pandemic as past due because of the deferral.
-The interagency statement also states that during short-term pandemic-related loan modifications, these loans generally should not be reported as nonaccrual.
+In addition, our banking regulators and other financial regulators, on March 22, 2020 and revised April 7, 2020, issued a joint interagency statement titled the "Interagency Statement on Loan Modifications and Reporting for Financial Institutions Working with Customers Affected by the Coronavirus" that encouraged financial institutions to work prudently with borrowers who were unable to meet their contractual payment obligations due to the effects of the COVID-19 pandemic.
+Pursuant to the interagency statement, loan modifications that did not meet the conditions of Section 4013 of the CARES Act may still qualify as a modification that does not need to be accounted for as a TDR.
+Specifically, the agencies confirmed with the staff of the Financial Accounting Standards Board that short-term modifications made in good faith in response to the pandemic to borrowers who were current prior to any relief were not TDRs under GAAP.
+This included short-term (e.g. six months) modifications such as payment deferrals, fee waivers, extensions of repayment terms, or delays in payment that were insignificant.
+Borrowers considered current were those that were less than 30 days past due on their contractual payments at the time a modification program was implemented.
+Appropriate allowances for loan and lease losses were expected to be maintained.
+With regard to loans not otherwise reportable as past due, financial institutions were not expected to designate loans with deferrals granted due to the pandemic as past due because of the deferral.
+The interagency statement also stated that during short-term pandemic-related loan modifications, these loans generally should not be reported as nonaccrual.

 We have received requests from our borrowers for loan and lease deferrals and modifications including the deferral of principal payments or the deferral of principal and interest payments for terms generally 90-180 days.
 Requests are evaluated individually and approved modifications are based on the unique circumstances of each borrower.
 In total, the Bank had placed approximately \$167 million of loans on a loan deferral plan as part of COVID-19 modifications.
-As of December 31, 2021, approximately \$1.1 million of these loans remain on deferral.
+As of December 31, 2022, none of these loans remain on deferral.
 In accordance with Section 4013 of the CARES Act and the interagency statement, we have not accounted for such loans as TDRs, nor have we designated them as past due or nonaccrual.

-The following tables present impaired loans by class of loans as of December 31, 2021 and 2020 (amounts in thousands).
+The following tables present impaired loans by class of loans as of December 31, 2022 and 2021 (amounts in thousands).
 The purchased credit-impaired loans are not included in these tables because they are carried at fair value and accordingly have no related associated allowance.